Ultimate 2 Week Europe Itinerary

 …for your first time trip to Europe

-If you’re planning a once in a lifetime trip this year, then I have the perfect 2 week Europe itinerary for you.
+If you’re planning a once in a lifetime trip this year, then we have the best Europe itinerary for you.
 This is one of our favorite itineraries because it covers some of the best major cities in Europe.
-It includes bucket list destinations, ones that everyone has heard of (hello Paris) and I’ve even included Lisbon because it’s amazing and offers the traveler an entirely different vibe than the other three cities.
-And if none of these fit your bucket list dreams, then I’ve also listed out a few travel tips in case you want to plan your own 14 day itinerary (scroll all the way down).
+It includes bucket list destinations, ones that everyone has heard of (hello Paris) and we’ve even included Lisbon because it’s amazing and offers the traveler an entirely different vibe than the other three cities.
+And if none of these fit your bucket list dreams, then we’ve also listed out a few travel tips in case you want to plan your own 14 day itinerary (scroll all the way down).

 If this is your first trip to Europe and you want to just hit some of the highlights and top Europe destinations, then I would suggest a London – Paris – Lisbon – Rome – Amsterdam itinerary.
 These European cities are world renown and you can’t go wrong with any of them.
 It will definitely be a packed schedule so just something to be aware of while you’re planning out the details of your trip.
 You will also be traveling quite a bit between destinations so I would recommend flying (quickest way between each point).
 Because of the busy nature of this itinerary, you most likely won’t be able to fully cover the cities you visit but on the flip side, you’ll be able to experience 5 entirely different countries.
 So think of this itinerary as a sampler.